aaronpowell/aaronpowell.github.io/src/content/posts/2019-01-18-golang-wasm-2-writing-go.md

 _Side note: There are some really great docs on [MDN](https://developer.mozilla.org/en-US/docs/WebAssembly) that covers WebAssembly, how it works, how to compile C/C++/Rust to WASM, the WebAssembly Text Format and all that stuff.
 If you **really** want to understand WASM have a read through that, in particular the WebAssembly Text Format is very good at explaining how it works._

-So because we can use our WASM binary we need to create a WASM module and instantiate the runtime space that WASM will run within.
+So before we can use our WASM binary we need to create a WASM module and instantiate the runtime space that WASM will run within.

 To do this we need to get the binary and instantiate it with WASM.
 MDN covers this [in detail](https://developer.mozilla.org/en-US/docs/WebAssembly/Loading_and_running) but you can do it either synchronously or asynchronously.
 We'll stick with async for our approach as it seems to be the recommended way going forward.